foobnix/LibreraReader/README.md

 ## How to install

-Librera is developed on Eclise with ADT
+Librera is developed on Eclise with ADT (Android Developer Tools Plugin)

-INSTALL IDE
+INSTALL
+0) Linux is prefer (Windows never tested)
 1) Install Eclipse
-2) Install Android ADT
+2) Install Android ADT (from the Eclipse markeplace)
 3) Install Android NDK
 4) Install JAVA
 5) Install ANT